LOADING ...

 So as he had a grave with frills and a tombstone "epigram".

-So I promised him, and he paid the in good cheechako coin
+So I promised him, and he paid the price in cheechako coin

-(Which the same I blowed in that very down in the Tenderloin).
+(Which the same I blowed in that night down in the Tenderloin).

-Then I painted a three-foot slab of pine: "Here poor Bill MacKie",
+Then I painted a three-foot of pine: "Here lies poor Bill MacKie",

-And I hung it up on my wall and I waited for Bill to die.
+And I hung it up on my cabin wall and I waited for to die.

-Years passed away, and at last one day came a squaw with a strange,
+Years passed away, and at last one day came a with a story strange,

-Of a long-deserted of traps 'way back of the Bighorn range;
+Of a line of traps 'way back of the Bighorn range;

-Of a little hut by the great divide, and a white man and still,
+Of a hut by the great divide, and a white man stiff and still,

-Lying by his lonesome self, and I figured it must be Bill.
+Lying there by his lonesome self, and I figured it be Bill.

 So I thought of the contract I'd made with him, and I took down the shelf